netglade/flutter_3d_ui/README.md

 ```

 In addition to the above mentioned properties, the project simulates shadows and reflections in real time.
-Limitations of the current implementation, that cannot be seen in the demo, are discussed in this [blog post (todo: url)](https://www.netglade.cz/en/blog/bringing-mcps-to-the-cloud-how-we-won-the-e2b-hackathon).
+Limitations of the current implementation, that cannot be seen in a [provided demo](https://netglade.github.io/flutter_3d_ui), are discussed in this [blog post (todo: url)](https://www.netglade.cz/en/blog/bringing-mcps-to-the-cloud-how-we-won-the-e2b-hackathon).

-With further development, this project could evolve into a fully-featured library.
+With further development, this project could evolve into a fully-featured library 🙏🤞.

 ## How It Works

 Our implementation uses ray tracing and physically based rendering in Flutter's fragment shader.
-The shader receives the `SpatialContainer`s' positions, dimensions, and parameters to create realistic 3D effects, as well as the underlying UI as a texture.
+The shader receives the positions, dimensions, and parameters of all `SpatialContainer`s, as well as the underlying UI as a texture, to create realistic 3D effects.
 More detailed technical description is in the [blog post](https://www.netglade.cz/en/blog/bringing-mcps-to-the-cloud-how-we-won-the-e2b-hackathon).

 ## Local Setup